-- a.
+a.
 Need for Registration Statement.
-No Shares may be purchased under the Sub-Plan until a registration statement has been filed and become effective with respect to the issuance of the Shares covered by the Plan under the Act. - b.
+No Shares may be purchased under the Sub-Plan until a registration statement has been filed and become effective with respect to the issuance of the Shares covered by the Plan under the Act.

+b.
 Insider Restrictions.
-The following restrictions or provisions shall apply to Sub-Plan Participants who are "Section 16 officers" of the Company: - 1.
-Any withdrawal of Shares from such a Sub-Plan Participant's Account shall suspend the right of such Sub-Plan Participant to have Shares purchased under both the employee stock purchase feature of the Sub-Plan and the dividend reinvestment feature of the Sub-Plan, for a period of six (6) months; - 2.
-Any such Sub-Plan Participant who ceases participation in the Sub-Plan or who revokes his or her authorization for payroll deduction pursuant to Section 11 of the Sub-Plan may not again participate in the Sub-Plan or authorize any additional payroll deductions, for a period of at least six (6) months; - 3.
-Any certificates evidencing ownership of Shares purchased under the Sub-Plan for such a Sub-Plan Participant may be legended to disclose the restrictions set forth in this Section; and - 4.
-Any such Sub-Plan Participant who wishes to withdraw or sell Shares must withdraw or sell all of such Sub-Plan Participant's Shares under the Sub-Plan. - 17.
-Death.
-In the event of Sub-Plan Participant's death, the Administrator or Agent shall deliver his or her Shares and/or cash under the Sub-Plan to the executor or administrator of Sub-Plan Participant's estate. - 18.
-Section 409A.
+The following restrictions or provisions shall apply to Sub-Plan Participants who are "Section 16 officers" of the Company:

+(1) Any withdrawal of Shares from such a Sub-Plan Participant's Account shall suspend the right of such Sub-Plan Participant to have Shares purchased under both the employee stock purchase feature of the Sub-Plan and the dividend reinvestment feature of the Sub-Plan, for a period of six (6) months;

+(2) Any such Sub-Plan Participant who ceases participation in the Sub-Plan or who revokes his or her authorization for payroll deduction pursuant to Section 11 of the Sub-Plan may not again participate in the Sub-Plan or authorize any additional payroll deductions, for a period of at least six (6) months;

+(3) Any certificates evidencing ownership of Shares purchased under the Sub-Plan for such a Sub-Plan Participant may be legended to disclose the restrictions set forth in this Section; and

+(4) Any such Sub-Plan Participant who wishes to withdraw or sell Shares must withdraw or sell all of such Sub-Plan Participant's Shares under the Sub-Plan.

+17. Death.
+In the event of Sub-Plan Participant's death, the Administrator or Agent shall deliver his or her Shares and/or cash under the Sub-Plan to the executor or administrator of Sub-Plan Participant's estate.

+18. Section 409A.
 Notwithstanding anything contained in this Sub-Plan to the contrary, in no event shall the purchase of Shares with respect to any Offering Period occur later than March 15 of the calendar year immediately following the year in which occurs the last day of that Offering Period.
 This Sub-Plan is intended to comply with the short-term deferral exception to Section 409A of the Code and shall be construed, administered, and governed in a manner that effects such intent.

-THE E.W.
-SCRIPPS COMPANY 312 WALNUT STREET SUITE 2800 CINCINNATI, OH 45202
+THE EW SCRIPT COM 212 INSULT STREET BUTT 2000 CINCINGT| CH & 2002

-VOTE BY INTERNET - www.proxyvote.com or scan the QR Barcode above Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 RM.
-Eastern Time on May 5, 2019.
-Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.
+VOTE BY INTERNET defaul The Meeting - Go to prove processes or scan the QR Bascade above

+Use the internet to transmit your voting instructions and for electronic delivery of information up and) 11.58 PM latestern Time on May 2, 2021.
+Have your prove case in hand when you access the value data and follows the instructions to obtain your records and to create an electronic voting instruction form.